Skip to main content

 Zonulin and the Gateway to Systemic Inflammation

-The integrity of the is actively managed by a protein called zonulin.
+The integrity of the intestinal barrier is actively managed by a protein called zonulin.
 Zonulin functions as a physiological modulator of the tight junctions between intestinal cells; when it is released, it signals these junctions to open temporarily.
 This process is a normal part of gut function, allowing for controlled sampling of the gut’s contents by the immune system.

 This “leaky gut” allows a constant stream of antigens ∞ incompletely digested food proteins, bacterial fragments, and toxins ∞ to flood the bloodstream.
 Your immune system, which is unaccustomed to seeing these substances in circulation, identifies them as foreign threats and mounts a powerful inflammatory response.